opengrail/opengrail.github.io/_posts/2016-01-03-datomic-entity-components.md

 So its definitely a win to have atomicity for certain functions.
 However database functions are more awkward to implement and invoke than standard clojure functions.
 They also have fewer affordances than standard functions:

  - they must be a single expression rather than a few smaller functions
  - diagnosing and debugging issues is not so easy if there are problems with the data at execution time

+On the upside, it is still all standard Clojure so it's a huge win from an expressivity and eco-system perspective compared to DB functions in other embedded language systems in major databases such as Oracle, Postgres or MySQL.

 ##Should there be more out of the box from Datomic?